 Completion of template notice

-Once your application is confirmed as duly made, you will need to publish an application notice.
+Once your application is confirmed as duly made, you will need to publish an application notice within 10 working days.
 We will send a template notice for you to complete and sign.
 Examples of notices can be found at Application Notices.

 The notice must be published (on our website or your own) and remain accessible for at least 28 days to allow any representations to be made.